Huulamnguyen/can-cook/readme.md

 - Learn how to cook their favorite dishes.

 ## Website Goal
-- Receipe management.
-- Search ad filter for recipes and Ingredients.
+- Searching for recipes by name and ingredients.
-- Create and manage favorite receipes list.
+- Create and manage favorite recipes list.
-- Learn how to cook step by step with image.
+- Learn how to cook step by step with ingredient images and equipments images.

 ## User Demographics
 - People who is looking for receipes that they love.